grafana/worldmap-panel/README.md

  - *countries*: This is a list of all the countries in the world.
 It works by matching a country code (US, FR, AU) to a node alias in a time series query.
  - *states*: Similar to countries but for the states in USA e.g. CA for California
+ - *world_regions*: On top of countries, added states in USA and provinces in China with hierarchical keys e.g. US.CA for California, CN.GD for Guangdong.
  - *geohash*: An ElasticSearch query that returns geohashes.
  - *json*: A json endpoint that returns custom json.
 Examples of the format are the [countries data used in first option](https://github.com/grafana/worldmap-panel/blob/master/src/data/countries.json) or [this list of cities](https://github.com/grafana/worldmap-panel/blob/master/src/data/probes.json).
  - *jsonp*: A jsonp endpoint that returns custom json wrapped as jsonp.
 Use this if you are having problems with CORS.